Mantosh123/NSURLSessionWithBodyDemo/README.md

 ## License

-BluetoothCurrentStatusDemo is public to use.
+NSURLSessionWithBodyDemo is public to use.